pickinanameainteasy/Custom-Gas-Alert/README.md

 5) If you answered "y" to the Autoremote URL, you should paste your custom URL (including custom notification) here.
 6) Once you've done this you may close out of user_settings.py.

+You can run user_settings.py at any time to change your settings.

 # Autoremote
 You can run the script without Autoremote, it will tell you if prices are below your threshold but it will not send a notification.
 Skip if you don't need notifications.